Anapana Courses for Children

 For more short films, please click here.

 Course Eligibility & Duration

 Anapana courses are held regularly at permanent Vipassana centers and rented sites in different countries for children between 8 to 16 years, in association with Vipassana International Academy.
 Generally separate courses are organized for age groups of 8 to 12 years and of 13 to 16 years.
 The courses are of different duration to suit every section of the society.

 1-day Non Residential Courses:

 These are held around the world at schools, camps, and also at Vipassana Meditation Centres.
+Please follow the procedure as defined by each center.
 The age groups vary from place to place, hence students are requested to check details from the course schedule.